-As well as booking your place above (using "Add to Cart" button), in order to confirm your place, please complete our applicant form, so we know how best to look after you.
+As well as booking your place above (using "Add to Cart" button), in order to confirm your place, please complete our applicant H&S form with T&Cs, so we know how best to look after you.

 Also have a look at our Kit List to help you decide what you need for your adventure!

 The 3 Peaks takes a tremendous team effort to complete.
 The key to successes is in the preparation and planning.
 It must also be done with responsibility and respect to allow others to continue enjoying both visiting and inhabiting the mountains.
 There is some negative impact, such as erosion and littering, caused by an increased use of the mountains.
 Hence we follow the 'Code of Practice for Outdoor Fundraising Events', developed by the Institute of Fundraising written in consultation with a range of groups including the National Park Authorities and the National Trust, who owns Scafell Pike and part of Snowdonia.

 MOUNTAIN KIT LIST: